 Alzheimer’s and other dementias — the growing scourge

-Alzheimer’s disease and other related neurodegenerative conditions, which impact memory, behavior and decision-making, are now an epidemic hitting all Western societies.
+Alzheimer’s Disease and other related neurodegenerative conditions — which impact memory, behavior and decision-making — are now epidemic in Western societies.

-Currently an estimated 50 million cases of Alzheimer’s and dementia exist globally, which are growing by 10 million people every year.
-In Western Europe, 7.5 million people are now affected and in North America, 5 million people.
-Those numbers are expected to increase by more than 200% over the next 30 years, reaching 150 million cases worldwide by 2050.
+Currently an estimated 50 million cases of Alzheimer’s and dementia exist globally, including 7.5 million in Western Europe and 5 million in North America.
+Those numbers are expected to increase by more than 200% over the next 30 years, reaching 150 million cases worldwide by 2050.1

-Modifiable risk factors for Alzheimer’s include type 2 diabetes, obesity, metabolic syndrome, and high blood pressure — all factors that here at Diet Doctor we know can be improved by a low-carb ketogenic diet.
+Modifiable risk factors for Alzheimer’s include type 2 diabetes, obesity, metabolic syndrome, and high blood pressure.2 Research has shown that these risk factors may be controlled or improved with a low-carb or ketogenic lifestyle.3

 One risk factor that is impossible to change is increasing age.
 The older you grow, the higher your risk of dementia.
-One third of those over age 85 have some form of cognitive impairment.
-With each passing year as we enter our late 80s the incidence of dementias increases exponentially, reaching upwards of 70% by the late 90s.
+And with each passing year after entering the late 80s the incidence of dementias increases exponentially, reaching upwards of 40% by age 100.4

-There is still no cure nor effective treatment.
-Research for the last two decades has been burgeoning and more than 2200 clinical trials for various interventions are currently underway around the word, including studies in various phases on more than 100 new drugs.
-But the track record for drug effectiveness has been dismal.
-In fact, since 2003, more than 240 drugs have failed clinical trials, with 2017 being a particularly disappointing year.
+At this time there is neither a cure nor an effective treatment.
+Research for the last two decades has been burgeoning and more than 3,600 clinical trials for various interventions are currently underway around the world, including studies in various phases for more than 100 new drugs.5 Yet the track record for drug effectiveness has been dismal.6

 With so little in the way of effective treatment, many who fear Alzheimer’s are motivated to try diet and lifestyle changes.
-If a ketogenic diet has even the slimmest chance of offering a positive impact, they want to try it.
+If a ketogenic diet has even the slimmest chance of offering a positive impact, they want to know.

 The brain likes ketones

 Diet Doctor has a number of videos and posts about positive impacts of the ketogenic diet for migraines, brain cancer, and traumatic brain injury.
-Anecdotally many people who adopt the ketogenic diet report improvements in their mental health, such as for anxiety, depression and bipolar illness, but the research base, while promising, is slim by some accounts.
-Psychiatrist Dr. Georgia Ede takes a more hopeful view.
-“My mantra is that the most powerful way to change your brain chemistry is by food, because that’s where brain chemicals come from in the first place,” she says.
+Anecdotally many people who adopt the ketogenic diet report improvements in their mental health, including anxiety, depression and bipolar illness.12Yet the research base, while promising, is slim by some accounts.13

-A popular recent book promoting the ketogenic diet for Alzheimer’s prevention is Amy Berger’s The Alzheimer’s Antidote.
-Another 2015 book, written by Dr. Mary Newport, details how she slowed her husband’s Alzheimer’s by feeding him plenty of coconut oil, MCT oil (medium chain triglycerides – derived from coconut oil, palm kernel oil and dairy products) and ketone supplements.
+A popular book promoting the ketogenic diet for Alzheimer’s prevention is Amy Berger’s The Alzheimer’s Antidote.16 Another 2015 book, written by Dr. Mary Newport, details how she slowed her husband’s Alzheimer’s by feeding him plenty of coconut oil, MCT oil (medium chain triglycerides – derived from coconut oil, palm kernel oil and dairy products) and ketone supplements.17

 Scientific evidence: Alzheimer’s brains show reduced uptake of glucose

-In Alzheimer’s disease there is documented insulin resistance in the brain that hampers the uptake of glucose for fuel, Dr. Ede notes in her 2017 video about reducing insulin resistance to prevent Alzheimer’s.
-She delves into the issue, too, in a related column for Psychology Today, “Preventing Alzheimer’s may be easier than you think.”Insulin resistance of the brain as a factor associated with Alzheimer’s is so well documented that some researchers have called Alzheimer’s “type 3 diabetes.”
-This brain IR, which prevents the brain’s use of glucose no matter how high blood sugar rises, helps explain the higher rates of Alzheimer’s among those with diabetes.
+In Alzheimer’s Disease, insulin resistance (IR) in the brain may hamper the uptake of glucose for fuel, Dr. Georgia Ede notes in her 2017 video.
+She also delves into the issue in a related column for Psychology Today, “Preventing Alzheimer’s may be easier than you think.”Insulin resistance of the brain as a factor associated with Alzheimer’s is so well documented that some researchers have called Alzheimer’s “type 3 diabetes.”18

-“We know that in Alzheimer’s disease, the brain loses its ability to use glucose,” said Dr. Stephen Cunnane, PhD, of the University of Sherbrooke, in Quebec.
-Cunnane and his team are one of the world leaders using Positron Emission Tomography (PET scan) imaging which uses glucose molecules with radioactive tags to visualize how brain cells take up the sugar.
+“We know that in Alzheimer’s Disease, the brain loses its ability to use glucose,” said Dr. Stephen Cunnane, PhD, of the University of Sherbrooke, in Quebec.
+Cunnane and his team are some of the world leaders using Positron Emission Tomography (PET scan) imaging, which uses glucose molecules with radioactive tags to visualize how brain cells take up sugar.

-Says Cunnane, it has been known since the early 1980s, through the use of PET scanning, that brain glucose metabolism is impaired in individuals with Alzheimer’s.
-The problem with the aging brain’s ability to take up glucose for energy shows up on imaging studies of the brain many years before cognitive problems begin to show.
+Says Cunnane, it has been known since the early 1980s, through the use of PET scanning, that brain glucose metabolism is impaired in individuals with Alzheimer’s.24

-Cunnane has been an author on more than 60 papers, examining brain energy metabolism using PET imaging, especially in Alzheimer’s disease and other dementias.
-His team’s studies have found that while glucose uptake is impaired in early Alzheimer’s, the brain’s use of ketones for energy is not.
+Cunnane has been an author on more than 60 papers, including several examining brain energy metabolism using PET imaging, especially in Alzheimer’s Disease and other dementias.
+His team’s studies have found that while glucose uptake is impaired in early Alzheimer’s, the brain’s use of ketones is not.25

-In a February 2018 presentation “Can Ketones Slow Down Alzheimer’s,” Cunnane likens our brains to a hybrid car that can run on glucose or ketones.
+In a February 2018 presentation, Cunnane likens our brains to a hybrid car that can run on glucose or ketones.
 If it is no longer running well on glucose, it is very reasonable for people to switch the fuel to ketones, either by a ketogenic diet or by adding ketone supplements.
-“Attempting to treat the cognitive deficit early in Alzheimer’s using ketogenic interventions in clinical trials is safe, ethical and scientifically well-founded,” Cunnane noted in a 2016 paper entitled: “Can Ketones Help Rescue Brain Fuel Supply in Later Life?”
+“Attempting to treat the cognitive deficit early in Alzheimer’s using ketogenic interventions in clinical trials is safe, ethical and scientifically well-founded,” Cunnane noted in a 2016 paper.26

 Early clinical trials: promising preliminary results

-While the scientific rationale for using ketones in Alzheimer’s is very solid, it is still seen as a very novel, unorthodox approach by the vast majority of Alzheimer’s researchers and clinicians.
-While a number of mice and rat interventions have been undertaken, only a handful of clinical trials in humans have occurred amidst the thousands of other clinical trials for Alzheimer’s.
+While the scientific rationale for using ketones in Alzheimer’s is solid, it is still seen as a very novel, unorthodox approach by many Alzheimer’s researchers and clinicians.
+While a number of rodent studies have been done, only a handful of ketogenic human interventions have occurred amidst thousands of other clinical trials for Alzheimer’s.
 In addition, there are only a few new trials in the active or recruiting stage.

-- In 2012, US researchers led by Dr. Robert Krikorian randomly assigned 23 older adults with mild cognitive impairment (MCI) to six weeks on either a very low-carb ketogenic diet or a high-carb low-fat diet.
-Those on the ketogenic diet lost weight and inches around their waist, and also saw improvements in fasting blood sugar and fasting insulin levels.
-Most importantly, performance on memory tests measurably improved in the low-carb group, with the greatest improvements among those who achieved the highest levels of blood ketones.
+- In a 2012 study, 23 older adults with mild cognitive impairment (MCI) were randomly assigned to eat either a very low-carb ketogenic diet or a high-carb low-fat diet for six weeks.
+Those on the ketogenic diet lost weight and inches around their waist and also saw improvements in fasting blood sugar and insulin levels.
+Most importantly, performance on memory tests measurably improved in the low-carb group, with the greatest improvements among those who achieved the highest levels of blood ketones.28

 A small family study of N=3

-On Sunday February 19, 2018, we started our experiment.
-I weighed my parents and measured their height, waist, leg, hip and arm circumferences.
-Neither one has ever been overweight in their long life; losing too much weight, and becoming too frail, was a concern.
-Mom was 5’2″ (157 cm) and 111 lbs (50 kg), with a BMI of 21.
-Dad was 5’9” (175 cm) and 160 lbs (73 kg) for a BMI of 23.6.
-We would be doing no fasting and I would be sure to keep their calories high to try to prevent weight loss.
+Before we started our experiment, I weighed them and measured their height, waist, leg, hip and arm circumferences.
+Neither one has ever been overweight; losing too much weight and becoming too frail were of concern.
+My mother was 5’2″ (157 cm) and 111 lbs (50 kg), with a BMI of 21.
+My father was 5’9” (175 cm) and 160 lbs (73 kg), with a BMI of 23.6.
+We ate three keto meals a day, with no fasting, and I kept their calories high to try to prevent weight loss.

-Fortunately Mom is not on a single prescription medication — a rarity for a senior — so we did not need to worry about how the diet might affect drug interactions for her.
-My father was taking five medications: a diuretic and beta blocker for blood pressure and mild heart failure (he had a small silent heart attack about 15 years ago), a drug for a hypoactive thyroid, and warfarin and a baby aspirin for atrial fibrillation and stroke prevention.
-He was a doctor and professor of surgery in his career and he felt confident his medications levels would be fine and did not need adjusting during the experiment.
+My mother was not taking a single prescription medication — a rarity for a senior — so we did not need to worry about how the diet might affect drug interactions for her.
+My father was taking five medications: a diuretic and beta blocker for blood pressure and mild heart failure, a drug for a hypoactive thyroid, and warfarin and a baby aspirin for atrial fibrillation and stroke prevention.
+He was a doctor and professor of surgery in his career and he felt confident his medication levels would be fine and did not need adjusting during the experiment.

-That afternoon, before starting the keto diet, I gave them each separately the Montreal Cognitive Assessment (MoCA) test.
-It is a validated 30 point, 15 minute test which family doctors can do in their office to identify patients with cognitive impairment.
-The test has a number of tasks including drawing a clock face with the hands at a specific time, drawing a geometric shape, naming pictures of four exotic animals, remembering five words without prompting, subtracting 7s in a sequence from a starting number, and doing other visual, verbal, executive, reasoning, and memory tests.
+Before starting the keto diet, I separately gave each of my parents the Montreal Cognitive Assessment (MoCA) test.
+It is a validated 30-point, 15-minute test which family doctors can do in their office to identify patients with cognitive impairment.
+It includes tasks like drawing a clock face with the hands at a specific time, drawing a geometric shape, identifying four exotic animals in pictures, remembering five words without prompting, and subtracting sevens in sequence from a starting number, among other verbal, reasoning, and memory tests.

-Mom struggled with a number of sections: putting the hands on the clock face for the right time, drawing the 3D geometric shape, naming the exotic animals, and subtracting 7s, listing all words she knew starting with F. But she had no problem with the attention and delayed recall of words.
-She scored lower than we expected in the high teens.
+My mother on the MOCA struggled with a number of sections: putting the hands on the clock face for the right time, drawing the 3D geometric shape, naming the exotic animals, subtracting sevens, and listing all words she knew starting with F. But she had no problem with the attention and delayed recall of words.
+However, she scored lower than we expected, in the high teens.